-- o If a patient received a partial series of a WHO-EUL COVID-19 vaccine or received all or some of the recommended doses of a COVID-19 vaccine primary series that is not listed for emergency use by the WHO, the CDC does NOT consider these persons to be fully vaccinated.
+- primary vaccine series was at least 5 months ago.
+Booster doses of Janssen COVID-19 vaccines are not permitted at this time. - o If a patient received a partial series of a WHO-EUL COVID-19 vaccine they should receive a single dose of Pfizer-BioNTech COVID-19 vaccine at least 28 days after receipt of their first dose and will be considered fully vaccinated.
+People ages 12 years and older (including moderately or severely immunocompromised people who received an additional primary dose) should also receive a single Pfizer-BioNTech COVID-19 vaccine booster dose, and persons 18 years and older can receive a single dose of Moderna vaccine, at least 5 months after completing their primary series. - o If a patient received all or some of the recommended doses of a COVID-19 vaccine primary series that is not listed for emergency use by the WHO, the CDC does NOT consider them to be fully vaccinated.
 If at least 28 days has passed since the vaccine dose was administered, a complete age-appropriate series of an FDA authorized COVID-19 vaccine can be offered to the patient. - If the patient received either a partial series or complete series of a COVID-19 vaccine that is not authorized for use by either the WHO or the FDA, the CDC does NOT consider these persons to be fully vaccinated.
 If at least 28 days has passed since the last vaccine dose was administered, a complete age-appropriate series of an FDA authorized COVID-19 vaccine can be offered to the patient.